 Jax Wright

-Jax Wright almost 7 years ago
+Jax Wright about 7 years ago

 Would you ever consider it necessary to implement both approaches (a website optimized for mobile devices and a mobile application)?